By Eric Vandenbroeck and

 populist mobilization along new lines.
 The democratization of the 1950’s and

-60’s bad mobilized the population behind a leftist
+60’s bad mobilized the population behind a leftist program of social

-and state-Ied development failed to raise living
+the opportunities for advancement remained closed, and state-Ied development failed to raise living standards on a

-effort to restrain the populist forces which bad been
+the populist forces which bad been unleashed by the Congress party,

-impulse associated with the disgnmtlement I lower
+off a populist impulse associated with the disgnmtlement I

-bad changed in the 30 years of Congress rule.
+little bad changed in the 30 years of Congress rule.

 Thus, the state could